stepmin/GitHubSearcherTool/README.md

 ## Overview
 The **GitHub Repository Searcher** is an Android application developed with Jetpack Compose, GraphQL and Room.
 This app allows users to search for GitHub repositories, star/unstar them.
 It is built with Kotlin Multiplatform capabilities, allowing the potential to extend it to iOS.

+## Usage
+You need to replace val gitHubToken in com.example.www.di.Koin.kt with your personal access token.

 ## Features

 ### 1. GitHub Repository Search